How can the sales manager increase sales?

 The Sales Manager Holds People Accountable

-Sales managers must also hold everyone accountable.
+They must also hold everyone accountable.
 By accountability, I mean accountability to activity.
 Whether it’s X amount of cold calls, or X amount of appointments, or X amount of proposals, most companies have some sort of activity quota to which the salespersons are held.

 A sales manager must monitor those numbers and ensure they are happening.
 If he or she waits until the end of the month, it’s too late.
 You can’t do anything about it at the end of the month.
 Either you hit your numbers or you’ve missed them.

-The sales manager must check the numbers throughout the month and motivate anyone falling behind.
+They must check the numbers throughout the month and motivate anyone falling behind.
 Monitoring activity is like a gas gauge.
 When it gets close to “E,” you have to pull over and get some gas or you won’t get where you are going.

 He must ensure that everyone is following the process and no one is skipping steps or not following through.